COVID-19 Data Study: Ammunition Sales Continue to Soar in Response to Coronavirus Panic

 All of this ties closely into social anxieties about atomization and the breakdown of civil society.

 So what is the solution?
 Remain calm, but prepare.
 There is precious little chance that martial law is coming.
 Why, after all, would an administration obsessed with the Dow Jones not want everyone back at work and spending money like good little consumers?
-But you might have a couple weeks where trips to the grocery store are impractical, difficult or impossible.
-Marauding bands of raiders are unlikely, but with thousands of violent criminals being released early, you might want to take reasonable steps to protect yourself and your family.
+But you might have had a couple weeks where trips to the grocery store are impractical, difficult or impossible.
+Marauding bands of raiders are unlikely, but with thousands of violent criminals released early, it continues to be reasonable to take steps toward protecting yourself and your family.

 Like most things, preparing for unforeseen events is about finding a balance.
 Find out what you’re actually afraid of happening that is in the realm of the possible.
 Then take reasonable steps to prepare for that.